Paleophilatelie.eu

 in philately.

-“Paleophilatelie” topic can be split to smaller
+“Paleophilatelie” can be split into smaller

-sub-topics, such as: fossils, reconstruction of prehistoric animals,
+sub-topics such as: fossils, reconstruction of prehistoric animals,

-paleontoogists, etc..
+paleontologists, etc..

 Some people collect stamps of dinosaurs, others collect fossils,